Last Updated: Sep 9, 2018

 See our top value for money picks of the best mice, keyboards, screens, headsets, etc, in our peripheral buying guides (see the top menu) should you need to buy these new and you're not reusing old ones.
 These parts will all come down to personal preference, and of course how much more you have to spend on top of the $600 you're investing to get to that holy 60FPS in 1080p.

-That wraps up the current best mid-range gaming PC build under $600 (IMHO) for 1080p 60FPS on medium/high settings (ultra in some games).
+That wraps up the current best gaming PC build under $600 in September 2018 (IMHO) to get very smooth performance in 1080p on medium/high settings in most games.
 See our Gaming Computer Builds Hub/FAQ for all our build tiers and answers to common questions about our monthly-updated recommended PC builds.
 Also see our individual hardware guides for more detail about picking each component.

 If you're putting together your first PC, fear not as it's very simple to do these days and in 2018 if you can build Lego you can build a PC no problems.
 See our PC installation guide if you just require the core installation steps, or see our more comprehensive eBook if you want more thorough guidance and all the steps of planning, ordering, building, troubleshooting, maintaining and upgrading your first PC in detail.
 Good luck ;)